An Alaskan Wildlife Adventure

 Best Time To Go Whale Watching In Alaska

 If whales are on your must-see list while visiting Alaska, the best time to go starts in early spring!
 Several species of whales make their annual journey from their winter home back to Alaska beginning in April.
-These include grey whales, who pass through the waters off Ketchikan, Sitka, Kodiak, and Seward in April.
-By May, Alaska’s resident killer whales have become active while beluga whale-watching opportunities happen during the spring, summer, and fall months!
-Whale-watching tours depart from ports in and around Seward, Whittier, and Juneau, but there are also plenty of other places to see these marine creatures!
+This annual migration includes grey whales, who pass through the waters of Ketchikan, Sitka, Kodiak, and Seward in the early spring.

 - Gustavus – the waters around this town are a good place to spot humpback whales!